Asanjena/tech_230_AWS/Autoscaling.md

 4. Fill out the rest as ususal: instance type (T2 micro), key pair (tech230), select your existing security group that allows http.

-5. In advanced settings, you can add in the commands to run nginx in the user data section.
+5. In advanced settings, you can add in the commands to run nginx in the user data section (but not needed).

 6. Click 'create launch template'.